2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 A guided visit to the museum is something a bit more personal than a massive guided tour of the archaeological site.

 Besides, it’s easier to ask as many questions as you want.
-I personally recommend this guided visit, which is not extremely expensive and provides good value for money with very reduced groups.
+I personally recommend this guided visit, which is not extremely expensive and provides good value for money with significantly reduced groups.
 There’s more information about it in my Archaeological Museum of Heraklion post.

 Some shopping in town